urswilke/datadaptor/README.md

-For an interactive demo of the combined use of datadaptor, crosstabser & table_charter, where you can play around in your browser and see how that changes the result, please have a look [here](https://urswilke.github.io/datadaptor-crosstabser-table_charter-demo).
+For an interactive demo of the combined use of datadaptor, crosstabser & table_charter, where you can play around in your browser and see how that changes the results, please have a look [here](https://urswilke.github.io/datadaptor-crosstabser-table_charter-demo).

 ## Security warning